-For the Period [Enter begin and

-Revenue Total +

-Operating Expenses Total
+evenue Total perating Expenses Total perating Income + - =

+.
+2. =

-Operating Income = \$
+perating Income =

+Ş

-Operating Income +
+perating Income +

-Net Cash Used By Investing Activities -
+et Cash Used By Investing Activities -

-Net Cash Provided By Other Activities +
+et Cash Provided By Other Activities +

-Net Change in Cash = \$
+et Change in Cash = Ş

-Net Change in Cash +
+et Change in Cash +

-Beginning Cash Balance +
+eginning Cash Balance +

+nding Cash Balance = Ş

-Ending Cash Balance = \$
+eginning Cash Balance + + =

-t of Intent for Recovery Revenue

-Introductory Elements
+Introductory Elements FACILITATOR NOTE: This is the beginning of a new section.
 The introductory elements of the plan include the Executive Summary, a contact page and the table of contents.
+It is the sixth module that participants will complete.
 We suggest you develop this piece last due to the summary nature of the Executive Summary content.

-CTC Contact Page

-The Business Plan Template has been designed to provide a Contact Page specific for your CTC.
+Discussion Point: CTC Contact Page The objective of this module is to create the Executive Summary for the The Business Plan Template has been designed to provide a Contact Page specific for your CTC.
+Business Plan.
 It is the first page of the template, directly behind the cover.
 Enter your organization name and the contact information in the appropriate fields.
 If you have a logo, insert that graphic on the lower right portion of the page.
 If you do not have a logo, remove the text placeholder.
+Ask participants to discuss elements they will want to include in the plan and allow for large group interaction before they move to small groups.
 This information will be helpful for anyone who is reading or reviewing your plan, such as potential funders, so they will have a contact person for questions and comments.

-Table of Contents

-The structure of the Table of Contents and the main headings are already in place.
-Once you have completed your business plan, you will need to return to the Table of Contents section of the template and enter the appropriate page numbers for each topic.
+Guide them through the idea of SUMMARIZING their plan into no more Table of Contents than 2 pages, and make sure they understand the goal before they move The structure of the Table of Contents and the main headings are already in place.
+Once you have completed your business plan, you will need to return to the Table of Contents section of the template and enter the appropriate page numbers for each topic. ahead.
+Executive Summary The Executive Summary is the last piece of the main business plan to be written.

-Executive Summary

-The Executive Summary is the last piece of the main business plan to be written.
 It is intended to "summarize" all the plans and goals you have developed along the way.
 When a reader sees the Executive Summary it should look and read more like a letter that explains, at a high-level, the overall goals of your CTC and briefly how you intend to reach them.
 Do not explain the plan in great length.
 If the reader wants more detail, he or she can read the content of the document.
+E

+BullsEye